Shark Fishing in Hilton Head Island, SC

 A variety of sharks inhabit the waters surrounding Hilton Head Island and the Lowcountry.
 Hammerheads and similar Bonnethead sharks are a popular catch.
 Black Tip sharks produce a great amount of action, putting up quite a fight and even sometimes leaping out of the water.
 Bull Sharks, the occasional Finetooth shark, Tiger shark, Lemon Shark, Dusky Sharks, Spinner Sharks and Sharpnose sharks are all possible catches throughout the season.
 Shark Fishing is best from April through September, with some variation depending on bait fish populations and other natural patterns.
 In the cooler months, some Dogfish sharks can also be targeted in the right place at the right time.
 The most frequently caught sharks on Hilton Head Island waters are in the 2-4 foot range.
 There are smaller and larger ones out there, of course.

 Looking for some serious "Monster Shark" fishing?
-Live Oac offers 4 & 6 hour specialty “Monster Shark” charters for an extreme fishing experience.
+A Live One Shark Fishing offers 4 & 6 hour specialty “Monster Shark” charters for an extreme fishing experience.
 Be sure to ask specifically for this type of trip, best suited for older teens and adults.
 Grappling with a 6’+ “Monster Shark” is no easy task, and makes for a great team approach.

 Hilton Head Shark Fishing encourages Catch And Release and sustainable harvest fishing.
 Help protect our natural resources, and practice smart fishing especially with threatened populations.
 Let's make sure we have the opportunity to teach our children's children to enjoy fishing as much as we do!